ivaylo-botusharov/transformers-samples/openai-service/README.md

-## Console Chatbot Demo (Azure OpenAI Service)
+# Console Chatbot Demo (Azure OpenAI Service)

 Description: This is a basic chatbot console application using Azure OpenAI client library for .NET (v1.0.0-beta.5) and Azure OpenAI Service deployed Generative AI Model gpt-4.

 ------------------------------

-### Prerequisites:
+## Prerequisites:

-1. An Azure subscription
+### 1. An Azure subscription

-2. Access granted to Azure OpenAI in the desired Azure subscription.
+### 2. Access granted to Azure OpenAI in the desired Azure subscription.

 * Currently, access to this service is granted only by application.
 You can apply for access to Azure OpenAI by completing the form at https://aka.ms/oai/access.

-Open an issue on this repo to contact us if you have an issue.
+After you receive confirmation in the email you provided in the form, navigate to Azure Portal and create the 'Azure OpenAI' resource.

-3. An Azure OpenAI Service resource with the gpt-4¹ model deployed.
+### 3. An Azure OpenAI Service resource with the gpt-4¹ model deployed.
 For more information about model deployment, see the [resource deployment guide](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource).

 ¹ - GPT-4 models are currently only available by request.
 To access these models, existing Azure OpenAI customers can [apply for access by filling out this form](https://aka.ms/oai/get-gpt4)